-Siblings….
+Siblings . . .
 What comes to mind?
 Best friend, arch-rival, giggles, tears, supportive, teasing, inseparable, irritating… It really depends on who you ask!
-Growing up, my 3 brothers and I practically did everything together; I have lots of fond memories of just hanging out together … even being bored, together.
-At the same time, because we were together alot, we could really get on each other’s nerves, which often led to name calling and fighting…which then led to lots of “talks” and lots of consequences.
-Though I am sure we exhausted our parents, I am so grateful for all the time that they made us be together!
+When my 3 brothers and I were growing up, we did practically everything together.
+I have lots of fond memories of just hanging out together — even being bored, together.
+At the same time, because we were together alot, we could really get on each other’s nerves, which often led to name-calling and fighting, which then led to lots of “talks” with Mom and consequences.

-Siblings are who God has given our children to live with – for a season.
-Sibling combination possibilities are endless: all boys, all girls, brothers and sisters…one year apart, 4 years apart, 10 years apart… twins, triplets…2 siblings, 4 siblings…adoption, step-sisters, step-brothers.
+Siblings are who God has given our children to live with.
+Our kids don’t choose each other.
 Our family make-up is under God’s sovereign hand.
+The combination possibilities are endless: all boys, all girls, brothers and sisters . . . one year apart, 4 years apart, 10 years apart . . . twins, triplets . . .
+1 sibling, 4 siblings . . . adoption, step-sisters, step-brothers.

-What does the Lord hope that they’ll give, model, and learn from each other – through observation and interaction?
-Their shared time under our roof is our primary opportunity to help them cultivate significant relationships with each other.
-Furthermore, how they learn to relate with one another influences how they will engage in relationships beyond their family.
+Their shared time under the family roof is our primary opportunity to help them cultivate significant relationships with each other.
+How they learn to relate with one another influences how they will engage in relationships beyond the family.

 “Unless the LORD builds the house, those who build it labor in vain.
 Unless the LORD watches over the city, the watchman stays awake in vain.”
 (Ps.126.1) When I read this today, I noticed the builder and the watchman have a tangible responsibility, BUT unless they look to the LORD to lead them, then their labor will be in vain.